 In 2014, the Henry Clay Center turned its attention to the high school student population.
 The Center transitioned to developing a new program, inviting younger students to participate in a student congress.
 This program mirrored much of the College Student Congress’s original design, however, its outreach also assisted high school students in exploring statesmanship as a degree-seeking future.
 By 2015, the High School Student Congress successfully completed its inaugural year.

 Beginning in 2016, the Henry Clay Center began hosting both the College and High School Student Congresses annually in partnership with the University of Kentucky and Transylvania University.
 Partnering with both local universities greatly expanded the organization’s ability to recruit and inspire future leaders across the nation.
 Continuing its popular expansion in 2017, the Center introduced an additional program in Washington, D.C. in conjunction with the College Student Congress.
-Upon completion of this program, students working towards a career in statesmanship were provided life-changing internships and real-world experience within the American political culture.
+Upon completion of this program, students working towards a career in statesmanship were provided life-changing internships and a real-world character building experience within the American political culture.
 The Congresses saw a significant rise in participation and support across all 50 states.